-- A. To ensure that Consumers understand how their Personal Data may be used for Profiling in furtherance of Decisions that Produce Legal or Other Similarly Significant Effects Concerning a Consumer, Controllers that Process Personal Data for Profiling covered by C.R.S. §§ 6-1-1303(10) and 6-1-1306(1)(a)(I) shall provide clear, understandable, and transparent information to Consumers in the required privacy notice, including at a minimum: - 1.
+- A. To ensure that Consumers understand how their Personal Data mayis be used for Profiling in furtherance of Decisions that Produce Legal or Other Similarly Significant Effects Concerning a Consumer, Controllers that Process Personal Data for Profiling covered by C.R.S. §§ 6-1-1303(10) and for a decision that results in the provision or denial of financial or lending services, housing, insurance, education enrollment or opportunity, criminal justice, employment opportunities, health-care services, or access to essential goods or services and subject to C.R.S. § 6-1-1306(1)(a)(I) shall provide clear, understandable, and transparent information to Consumers in the required privacy notice, including at a minimum: - 1.
 What decision is subject to Profiling; - 2.
 The categories of Personal Data that were or will be Processed as part of the Profiling in Furtherance of Decisions that Produce Legal or Other Similarly Significant Effects; - 3.
-A plain language explanation of the logic used in the Profiling process; - 4.
-Why Profiling is relevant to the ultimate decision;

-- 5. If the Profiling is used to serve ads related to housing, employment, or financial or lending services: - 6.
+Anon-technical, plain language explanation of the logic used in the Profiling process; - 4.
+Why Profiling is relevant to the ultimate decision; - 5.
+If theHow Profiling is used to serve ads related to housing, employment, or financial or lending servicesin the decision-making process, including the role of human involvement, if any; - 6.
 If the system has been evaluated for accuracy, fairness, or bias, including the impact of the use of Sensitive Data, and the outcome of any such evaluation; - 7.
 The benefits and potential consequences of the decision concerning the Consumer; and - 8.
 Information about how a Consumer may exercise the right to opt out of the Processing of Personal Data concerning the Consumer for Profiling in Furtherance of Decisions that Produce Legal or Other Similarly Significant Effects. - B. Notwithstanding the requirements in 4 CCR 904-3, Rule 9.03(A), nothing in 4 CCR 904-3, Rule 9.03 shall be construed as requiring the Controller to provide information to a Consumer in a manner that would disclose the Controller's trade secrets.

-Rule 9.04 OPTING OUT OF PROFILING IN FURTHERANCE OF DECISIONS THAT PRODUCE LEGAL OR SIMILARLY SIGNIFICANT EFFECTS CONCERNING A CONSUMER
+Rule 9.04OPTING OUT OF PROFILING IN FURTHERANCE OF DECISIONS THAT PRODUCELEGALOR SIMILARLY SIGNIFICANT EFFECTS CONCERNING A CONSUMER